 Insects are attracted to certain scents.
 Mosquitoes aren’t any different.
 You can exploit this weakness by making an Amish flying insect trap.
 Check out how to make it here.

-To get the scent into the air, you need to hang this trap in a tree or someplace elevated.
+To get the scent into the air, you need to hang this mosquito catcher in a tree or someplace elevated.

 You’re not the only beer lover around.

-Mosquitoes love beer, so it makes for good bait.
-Now, before you waste a nice bottle of Guinness trapping these bugs, here’s what you need to remember: any cheap beer would actually do the trick.
+Mosquitoes love beer, so it makes for a good bait.
+Now, before you waste a nice bottle of Guinness trapping these bugs, here’s what you need to remember: any cheap beer does the trick.
 Just leave out a cup or two somewhere you know mosquitoes will flock to and they’ll likely drown themselves in the beer.

 Brown Sugar and Yeast Bottle Trap